Ala kiyiz: Manufacturing

-The first step is shearing the sheeps, than the raw fleeces have to be whashed, sorted by quality and color and dyed.
+The first step is shearing the sheep, than the raw fleeces have to be washed, sorted by quality and color and dyed.
 The loose wool fiber is placed on a sedge mat chij or chiy and whipped for several hours with a stick to make it fluffy.
 Than the patterns are being laid out, the resulting wool mat can be several inches thick.
 After that the wool is rinsed with hot water and soap, tapped by hand, rolled in the chij, stringed around it and taken to an open space to be rolled, kicked and trodden for several hours.
 Another technique is to have the rolled up reed mat being towed by a horse, heating and meshing the wool inside.
 This melds the wool together into a friable carpet.
 The mat is then unwound and the resulting felt left to dry.
 After this usually no stitching or other work is done.

 A rug that has been worn out, can be used as the back of a new rug.